 The four parts of the cycle referred to in the COP are Assess, Plan, Do and Review.
 Throughout, there is reference to the INVOLVEMENT of the children and their parents and recognising and recording their views.
-Also the need to communicate clearly the teachers’ views of the child’s needs and of all provision being offered to the parents.
+Also the need to communicate to the parents, the teachers’ views of the child’s needs and details of all provision being offered.

 I think some may find it hard to believe that this has been policy for nearly 3 years now.

-Every child with SEN will have barriers to learning which should be identified though an assessment.
+Every child with SEN will have barriers to learning which should be identified through an assessment.

 I think the phrase ‘barriers to learning’ is critical.
 It doesn’t say ‘make a list of diagnoses’ or identify ‘causes for concern’.
 I especially dislike the latter as, in my experience, many teachers have been unable to separate their own needs from Peter’s.
 Their need for a cooperative child, and to demonstrate adequate academic progress for all pupils, was not impacted by Peter’s ASD, Dyslexia, Anxiety (freeze response) and so on.
 Peter’s needs to not spend the day with a body full of adrenaline and mind numb with confusion didn’t impact on their tick boxes, or their comfort, in any way.